wu000210/deck-starter/README.md

 ## Requirements
 Complete the following tasks:

+1. Convert the **index.html** file to be a PHP file.
+2. Using arrays, loops, and the file provided complete the tasks below.
+Provide comments and pseudo code on how to solve each problem, what methods will be used, and why.
-1. Using arrays, loops, and the files provided generate all 52 cards of a deck.
+    1. Generate all 52 cards of a deck.
-3. Use the `shuffle()` function to generate all 52 cards of a deck in a random order.
-2. Use the `rand()` function to randomly generate 52 cards
+    2. Use the `rand()` function to generate 52 random cards